Graduate Programs

 Leave of Absence

-The purpose of a voluntary Leave of Absence (LOA) is to provide students time away from Wheaton College for treatment of a medical or mental health condition that impairs a student's ability to function successfully or safely as a member of the Wheaton College community.
+A voluntary Leave of Absence (LOA) provides undergraduate and master's students with time away from Wheaton College for treatment of a medical or mental health condition impairing a student's ability to function successfully in class, complete coursework, and/or or safely participate as a member of the Wheaton College community.
 Wheaton College has designed this policy to ensure that students are given the individualized consideration and support necessary to address their particular circumstances.
-Graduate students will begin the process by contacting the Director of Graduate Student Life.
-The LOA policy applies to all graduate students except for doctoral students (see below).
+Graduate students will begin the process of requesting an LOA by contacting the Director of Graduate Student Life.
+The LOA Policy, located in the Student Wellness section of the Student Handbook, applies to all graduate students except for doctoral students (see below).
 Please see the Graduate Student Life Office (BGH 224) for details on this policy.

 It is the responsibility of the student to understand the program leave and the ramifications of the leave on their loan repayment schedules, future financial aid/scholarship eligibility, health insurance coverage, re-activation of enrollment, etc. and, to plan accordingly.

 The Involuntary Leave Policy applies to all students of the College and to all College locations, programs, and activities.
-A full description of the policy is available from the Graduate Student Life office (BGH 228).
+For the full policy, please see the Involuntary Leave of Absence Policy in the Student Wellness section of the Student Handbook.

 Withdrawal or Cancellation of Enrollment from the Graduate School